EmoryTechlab/visitorDetector/README.md

 # visitorDetector
 This is a set of scripts and protocols to alert everyone in the Emory Tech Lab when a visitor enters the space.
+It is designed to run off a Raspberry Pi, currently running on Raspberry Pi 2 B